Saturday, December 29, 2018

 "Who has been poisoning your mind, little girl?"

 THE SAGE OF BAKER STREET died in a great fall craftily engineered by his literary creator.
 Everyone who cared about him mourned his passing—until, mirabile dictu, he returned from the dead!
-Here's a true account of what happened one Yuletide eve after
+Here's a true account of what happened one Yuletide eve after his timely return:

 "The Adventure of the Double Santa Claus."